Capital campaign management

 “People power nonprofit organizations.
-Even in our digital age of eblasts, social media, and interactive websites, people still give to people.
+Even in our digital age, people still connect to people.
 Nothing beats the face-to-face, emotional impact of hearing the story of why cultural organizations do what they do.
-Therefore, determining the right person to cultivate the donor relationship, tell the story, and eventually make “the ask” is a critical element of successful fundraising.”
+Determining the right person to manage the process, cultivate the relationship, tell the story, and eventually make ‘the ask’ is a critical element of successful nonprofit management.”

-“In order to know what you are asking, you have to understand from whom you are asking.
+“In order to know what you are asking, you must understand from whom you are asking.
 Properly stewarding donors, asking questions, conducting research, and understanding their motivation to give ensures that nonprofits engage donors with comfort and confidence.”

-He has served on the board of directors for the Hollywood Property Owners Alliance and for Creative Response of the Arts and Divisionary Theater in San Diego.
-Mr. Ingram has performed extensively across the country as a professional singer and dancer and holds a B.S. in Communication from Boston University.
+Mr. Ingram currently serves as an Advisor to the San Francisco-based EACH Foundation.
+He has also previously served on the board of directors for the Hollywood Property Owners Alliance in Los Angeles and Creative Response of the Arts and Divisionary Theater in San Diego.
+Mr. Ingram has performed extensively across the country as a professional singer and dancer and holds a bachelor of science in communication from Boston University.